djey47/tdumt/README.md

 ## Credits

+- Labs sources are derivative work from following applications: TDU World Editor (by Speeder)

-Thanks to all kind people involved along the project : list would be too huge, you can find most of them @ [turboDuck](https://www.turboduck.net/) website.
+- Thanks to all kind people involved along the project : list would be too huge, you can find most of them @ [turboDuck](https://www.turboduck.net/) website.